KNighter: Transforming Static Analysis with LLM-Synthesized Checkers: Evaluation

 Since no comparable automated static analyzer generation approaches exist for this domain, we evaluate \tech against expert-written checkers.
 Our baseline is provided by \smatch~\cite{smatch}, which is widely used in Linux kernel analysis and supports tailored checks for all bug types considered in Table~\ref{tab:collect-commits}.
 We conducted the comparative analyses by running \smatch on the entire codebase to determine if it could detect the bugs found by \tech.

-Our evaluation revealed that \smatch reported 1970 errors and 2870 warnings across the kernel.
-Notably, it \emph{failed to detect any of our true positive bugs}, underscoring \tech's unique detection capabilities.
-Further investigation of \smatch's checkers showed they don't fully leverage domain-specific knowledge available in the Linux kernel—knowledge that \tech extracts from historical patches.
+\smatch reported a total of 1970 errors and 2870 warnings across the kernel.
+We manually inspected all the files where bugs were detected to assess whether any of the true positive bugs identified by \tech were also detected by \smatch.
+Notably, \smatch \emph{failed to detect any of our true positive bugs}, underscoring the unique detection capabilities of \tech.
+Further analysis of \smatch's checkers revealed that they do not fully leverage the domain-specific knowledge embedded in the Linux kernels---a resource that \tech effectively extracts from historical patches.
 For instance, \smatch's \CodeIn{check\_deref} checker employs static range analysis to identify potential null pointers but lacks domain-specific insights.
 It fails to recognize that functions like \CodeIn{devm\_kzalloc} may return \CodeIn{NULL} under error conditions that conventional static range analysis cannot detect.
 Consequently, \smatch identified only three potential null pointer dereferences, all of which were confined to unit test files rarely prioritized by developers.
 We conclude that \tech and \smatch detect different classes of bugs, demonstrating \tech's effectiveness in learning domain knowledge from patches and subsequently identifying diverse bugs and vulnerabilities.